 - Download (NumPy Wheel) and navigate through to the folder (on your PC) that stores it.

 You can also download Anaconda Python distribution as it is much easier for starters.
 Download it from here.

 NumPy Multiplication Matrix

-To multiply two matrices, dot () method is used.
+For multiplying two matrices, use the dot () method.
 Here is an introduction to numpy.dot( a, b, out=None)

 Few specifications of numpy.dot:

-- If both a and b are 1-D (one dimensional) arrays — Inner product of two vectors (without a complex conjugation)
+- If both a and b are 1-D (one dimensional) arrays -- Inner product of two vectors (without complex conjugation)

 Also, dot(a, b)[i,j,k,m] = sum(a[i,j,:] * b[k,:,m])

 The following code is used to produce a Numpy Multiplication Matrix; * is used for array multiplication.

 Being a great alternative to Python Lists, NumPy arrays are fast and are easier to work.
 Users have the opportunity to perform calculations across entire arrays, with NumPy, and get fancy with their programs.
 Since NumPy arrays occupy less memory as compared to a list, it allows better ways of handling data for Mathematical Operations.
 There’s a reason why the analytic community favors NumPy array, give it a try.